vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 14. Based on Figures 9.7 and 9.8, is the atmosphere transparent or opaque at a wavelength of 1.0 um?
 What about at 6 μm?
 And how would you characterize the situation at 2 um?
 15. If enough ice on Earth melted and resulted in 25% reflectance instead of 29.3%, what would the equilibrium temperature become, still applying the nominal 33 K GHG contribution?
 How much temperature rise is this compared to the equilibrium temperature at 29.3% reflection?
 16. Table 9.4 has H2O as the leading greenhouse gas, and all of them adding to 33 °C of warming effect on Earth.
 Should it be our goal to reduce all of these effects to the lowest numbers possible?82 Why or why not?
 How would you characterize the greenhouse effect and why it is of concern to us?
-17. Treating Figure 9.9 somewhat literally, in which one out of every four infrared photons escapes without being absorbed by a green- house gas molecule, what would the effective upward radiation be if 400 $W/m^2$ left the ground, and re-radiation of the absorbed fraction was split equally between upward radiation and radiation returning to the ground?83
+17. Treating Figure 9.9 somewhat literally, in which one out of every four infrared photons escapes without being absorbed by a greenhouse gas molecule, what would the effective upward radiation be if 400 $W/m^2$ left the ground, and re-radiation of the absorbed fraction was split equally between upward radiation and radiation returning to the ground?83
 18. If the "bad" news that we are about halfway through the fossil fuels is wrong, and we are only one-quarter of the way through, and we end up using all of it, what would the ultimate CO2 concentration be in ppm, extrapolating the increase so far?
 How many degrees would this turn into based on our understanding of radiative forcing and the climate sensitivity parameter?
 19. Using Eq.
 9.5 and CO2,orig = 280 ppm, together with a climate sensitivity parameter of 0.8°C per $W/m^2$, how much would you predict Earth's temperature to rise for CO2 levels of 330, 380, 430, 480, 530, and 580 ppm, 284 The inputs increase by steps of 50